mlfilms/defectTracker/README.md

 Tools for labeling:
 BBox-Label-Tool allows you to draw bounding boxes on images Place the images inside the BBox-Label-Tool folder inside Images\001 (or other folder) Inside the main BBox-Label-Tool folder, run python main.py.
-Enter the folder number in the top and click load Draw boxes around the objects you want detected.
+Enter the folder number in the top and click load.
+Must use python 2
+Draw boxes around the objects you want detected.
 Annotations will be output into AnnotationsXML For converting files containing bounding box coordinates into properly formatted xml annotations, use the tools inside ImageAnnotation